SuleimanFarah/sunpy/GSoC:-Student-Application-Guidelines.md

-**WIP** **INCOMPLETE**

-Proposal Guidelines
 We expect to receive, as we did last year, lots of high quality applications.
 So please do give your application some thought!

 Follow Google’s outline exactly: https://google.github.io/gsocguides/student/writing-a-proposal The “deliverables” section is most important!